AKArien/wf-shell/README.md

 features i want to add :
 - all the stuff that i’ve added to the config metadata files but not implemented
 - multiple layers of widgets on wf-panel
+- new widgets ! one to control display brightness and an advanced pipewire audio control

 # wf-shell